Yashasvi-kumar-shukla/Flappy-bird/README.md

 Here’s a README.md file for your Floppy Bird game repository:

-# Floppy Bird Game 🐦🎮
+# Flappy Bird Game 🐦🎮

 A fun, engaging clone of the classic Flappy Bird game!
 This project was built using a prebuilt skeleton, which I debugged and enhanced with exciting new features and improved visuals.